finos/symphony-bdk-python/docsrc/markdown/datafeed.md

 # Datafeed
-> The datafeed 1 service will be fully replaced by the datafeed 2 service in the future.
+> :warning: The datafeed 1 service will be fully replaced by the datafeed 2 service in the future.
 > Please consider using datafeed 2.
 >
 > For more information on the timeline as well as on the benefits of datafeed 2, please reach out to your Technical